F. Tillman Durdin: Biography

 Durdin was born in Elkhart, Texas.
 He attended Texas Christian University.
 After graduation, he was a reporter for newspapers in Texas and California, as well as an editor and reporter of English newspapers in China from 1930 to 1937.

 Durdin joined The New York Times in 1937 as a foreign correspondent in Asia, Africa and Europe.
 He served in that position until 1961, covering the Chinese Civil War, combat during World War II in the Pacific, post-war China, and the French-Indochina War.
 He was a member of the Times's editorial board from 1961 to 1941.
 Durdin was then a correspondent in Australia and the southwestern Pacific area until 1967, wrote about the unrest in East Pakistan (now Bangladesh), then became the paper's Hong Kong bureau chief, based there until his retirement in 1974.

-Reports about the Nanking massacre
+Reports about the Nanjing massacre

-Durdin was in Nanking in 1937 when it fell to the Imperial Japanese Army.
-He left Nanking on the USS Oahu on December 15, 1937.
-Durdin's report was one of the first printed accounts of the Nanking Massacre.
-Although Durdin is often credited as being the first to inform the non-Japanese world about events in occupied Nanking, it was actually Archibald Steele of the Chicago Daily News who broke the news, bribing a crew member of the Oahu to send his story in.
-In what David Askew characterizes as "one of the best journalistic accounts of the fall of Nanking", Durdin reported all the major issues of the Nanking incident: the murder of civilians, the execution of Chinese soldiers, conscription, looting and rape.
+Durdin was in Nanjing in 1937 when it fell to the Imperial Japanese Army.
+He left Nanjing on the USS Oahu on December 15, 1937.
+Durdin's report was one of the first printed accounts of the Nanjing Massacre.
+Although Durdin is often credited as being the first to inform the non-Japanese world about events in occupied Nanjing, it was actually Archibald Steele of the Chicago Daily News who broke the news, bribing a crew member of the Oahu to send his story in.
+In what David Askew characterizes as "one of the best journalistic accounts of the fall of Nanking", Durdin reported all the major issues of the Nanjing incident: the murder of civilians, the execution of Chinese soldiers, conscription, looting, torture, and rape.